 But why take chances?

-In my quest to discover how best to pair cheese with summer fruit, I spoke with Will Sissle and Mary Chapman Sissle, co-owners of The Cheese Shop of Portland, which will soon be opening its doors in Portland, Maine, a growing culinary New England hotspot.
+In my quest to discover how best to pair cheese with summer fruit, I spoke with Will Sissle and Mary Chapman Sissle, co-owners of The Cheese Shop of Portland (a must-stop in the growing culinary New England hotspot of Portland, Maine).
 The couple, who met while working at the renowned Cowgirl Creamery in California, have both worked in the industry for many years, most recently at Formaggio Kitchen in Cambridge, Massachusetts.

 When it comes to pairing cheese, the possibilities are limitless.
 “There are no hard and fast rules,” says Mary.
 Will adds,“Pairing in general…you can pleasantly overthink it, and add so many ingredients to create big flavor.
 But, sometimes, keeping it simple is best.”